-The secret to sustaining yourself from day-to-day while also reaching financial goals is building a budget that balances your needs with your wants.
+Budgeting is a balancing act.
+The secret to sustaining yourself from day to day while also reaching financial goals is building a budget that balances your needs with your wants.
 Pinpointing the difference between the two is a subjective proposition.

 In 2005, Senator Elizabeth Warren and her daughter Amelia Warren Tyagi penned a book titled "All Your Worth: The Ultimate Lifetime Money Plan" that proposes a viable way to distinguish between wants and needs.
-In the book, the pair introduced the "50/30/20 Budgeting Rule."
+In the book, the pair introduced the 50/30/20 budgeting rule.
 This method of budgeting, which calls for devoting half of your net income to your needs and then splitting the difference on the remainder between wants (30%) and savings (20%), is often cited as a reliable way of managing expenses.

 Understanding Needs vs. Wants

 Other purchases can technically be categorized as a need, even though most would consider them a want.
 Does eating an expensive meal at a high-end restaurant qualify as a need?
 Or what about clothes?
-Do you have to stick with generic sneakers or can you splurge on a pair of expensive Yeezy Boost shoes by Adidas?
+Do you have to stick with generic sneakers or can you splurge on a pair of expensive Adidas?
 Ultimately, it's all about perspective and how you choose to manage your money.